 Here's Halloween House no. 11 - the Haunted Boarding House.
 It's called that because of the many windows in the back that looked like a boarding house to me.
 This house is the identical pattern at Halloween Paper House no. 10, but with the tower to one side and a porch.

 The free pattern for these two little cardboard houses is in the Paper Glitter Glue library under 13 Days of Halloween Challenge House No. 10 and 11.
 The pattern is available in both PDF and SVG formats.

-For these instructions, mostly I’m just going to go over the directions for the porch since everything else is constructed the same as for the previous house.
-The addition of the porch adds a fun detail to the front of the house.
+For these instructions, mostly I'm just going to go over the directions for the porch since everything else is constructed the same as for the previous Halloween house.
+The addition of the porch adds another fun, but slightly spooky detail to the front of the house.

 Jack's House below is the inspiration for this house.
 The Haunted Boarding House is a smaller version of Jack's house.

-Oh, and I kind of messed up the colors on this house.
-I didn’t realize that the orange yellow shade of Fossilized Amber on the roof and the lemon yellow of Squeezed Lemonade and the green yellow of Twisted Citron were going to clash.
-It should have been obvious just from reading the names of the colors, but I didn’t really notice until I took the photos.
-I think I can fix it with some color changes on the roof since I really can’t change the base or the windows easily.
+I'm not sure about the colors in this house.
+I didn't realize that the orange yellow shade of Fossilized Amber Distress Paint on the roof and the lemon yellow of Squeezed Lemonade and the green yellow of Twisted Citron were going to clash.
+It should have been obvious just from reading the names of the colors of these Distress paints, but I didn't really notice until I took the photos.
+I think I can fix it with some color changes on the roof since I really can't change the base or the windows easily.

 How to make the Porch on the Haunted Boarding House